 - Annual cost: $99.99, or $8.33 per month

-Is Monarch Money better than Mint?
+Is Monarch Money safe?

 Final Thoughts on our Monarch Money Review